BrainModes/ADNI-TVB-pipeline/README.md

 Each "generic" script represents one part of the processing pipeline.
 The script "Generate_HCPipeParams_and_BatchScripts.py" parses the raw data to generate batch scripts.
 Each batch script calls the respective "generic" script for all subjects.

-The batch scripts and generic scripts should be saved in the same remote directory.
+The batch scripts and generic scripts should be saved in the same directory.
 The scripts are to be run from this directory.
 Output/error files will be written to a directory manually specified in the "Generate_HCPipeParams_and_BatchScripts.py" script.

 All software/toolboxes used must be sourced before running scripts, e.g. in the ~/.bash_profile file.